Top 10 Attractions

 You’ll love the relaxed shopping atmosphere in Cleveland where brick-paved sidewalks, landscaped walkways and Victorian lighting make it more like a stroll through the park.
 No big city traffic hassles in Cleveland, just park your car, and take off on our historic walking trail for a shopping adventure you won’t soon forget.
 Cleveland’s notable antique shops boast timeless treasures for the passionate antique seeker.
 And, don’t miss the shopping district’s numerous boutiques and specialty shops for one-of-a-kind items you can’t overlook, whether your taste leans toward funky or classic.
 Visitor information is available at downtown shops.
 See more at Team Cleveland Main Street.

 Cleveland satisfies famished guests with a variety of dining atmospheres.
 When you’re ready for a quick bite or a leisurely dinner, you’ll find your choices are practically limitless.
 Whether you are looking for a cozy coffee house or a quaint bistro, a trendy eatery, or Blues and barbeque, Cleveland offers the best of the best in dining.
 Save plenty of time so you don’t have to rush.
 You’ll find the atmosphere and ambiance of Cleveland’s restaurants are half the experience.
+For a list of our restaurants, visit our Eat page or download our more expanded Dining Guide.

 The Delta Blues has its roots in Bolivar County, along fabled Highway 61 and in unique towns like Merigold, Rosedale, Mound Bayou and Cleveland.
 Visit Dockery Farms, a Mecca to Blues enthusiasts and the home to Charley Patton, the "Father of the Blues".
 You'll find live Blues at a number of our local venues and you can't miss Po' Monkey's, in Merigold for an authentic Juke Joint experience.
 Follow the Mississippi Blues Trail to it's numberous sites of significance in Bolivar County at www.msbluestrail.org and scroll down for additional sites of interest.
 Also, don't miss the Cast of Blues exhibit in the office of the Delta Center for Culture and Learning.